 But that’s not to say the standard suspension is too soft, or doesn’t handle; the GLE300d does very well on any road, even the twisty ones.
 Taking it over the Desert Road with its 20km/h corners was too easy, even with the high stance of the car.
 Helping things along here are the huge 325/35 rear tyres.
 They not only look enormous to cars behind you, they give you a heap of grip, wet or dry.
 The fronts aren’t so small either, at 285/40.
 This means grip isn’t an issue, and you can fair chuck this hulking Merc around on a bendy road.

-Naturally all GLE models have adaptive cruise control, and the GPS-tracking side of things has filtered down from the S Class to this model.
+Naturally, all GLE models have adaptive cruise control, and the GPS-tracking side of things has filtered down from the S Class to this model.
 This means that as you approach a corner and are using adaptive cruise control, the car will slow down to ensure a safe speed as you drive around it.
 Like the A Class with the same feature, it does seem to slow down a little too much for my liking, but it’s still a huge improvement overall over other adaptive cruise control systems.

 The adaptive cruise will also take you down to a complete stop, and has the nice trick of starting you off again if the traffic in front moves away.
-I’ve been waiting for this feature to arrive for a while now, and it’s just another one of those techy things that makes driving in heavy traffic a breeze.
+I’ve been waiting for this feature to arrive for a while now, and it’s just another one of those techy things that make driving in heavy traffic a breeze.

 My return trip from Taupo was in darkness, and the adaptive LED headlights came into play.
 They are freaking amazing.
 We’ve had lots of test cars with adaptive LED headlights, and the GLE’s are right up there with the best.
 Okay, probably not quite as good as BMW’s laser headlights we saw in the X5 M50d, but excellent all the same.
 Even starting the car at night is a bit of a thrill, as the headlights do all sorts of moving left and right, up then down before they are all set.
 It’s a great party trick for your passengers.